[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 Collect or transport municipal waste present or generated within the municipality without a valid license for collection or transportation issued by the Waste Authority.

-Any person who engages in unlawful conduct, as defined in this chapter, shall, upon conviction thereof in a summary proceeding before a District Justice, be sentenced to pay a fine of not more than $1,000 and not less than $500 for each offense and, in default of payment thereof, shall be committed to the county jail for a period not exceeding 30 days.
-Each day that there is a violation of this chapter shall constitute a separate offense.
+Any person who engages in unlawful conduct, as defined in this article, shall, upon conviction thereof in a summary proceeding before a District Justice, be sentenced to pay a fine of not more than $1,000 and not less than $500 for each offense and, in default of payment thereof, shall be committed to the county jail for a period not exceeding 30 days.
+Each day that there is a violation of this article shall constitute a separate offense.

 Entry into intermunicipal agreement (IMA).
-In order to implement the intent and terms of this chapter, the municipality, pursuant to the authority of the Intergovernmental Cooperation Act, Act of July 12, 1972, No. 180, codified at 53 P.S. §§ 481 to 490 (Purdon's 1974 and Purdon's Supplement 1990), and Article IX, Section 5, of the Constitution of the Commonwealth of Pennsylvania, has determined to enter into the IMA between the municipality, the county, the Waste Authority and other municipalities within the Western District, together with such changes consistent with this chapter, if any, as may be approved by the officials of the parties executing the same, such execution to be conclusive evidence of such approval.
+In order to implement the intent and terms of this article, the municipality, pursuant to the authority of the Intergovernmental Cooperation Act, Act of July 12, 1972, No. 180, codified at 53 P.S. §§ 481 to 490 (Purdon's 1974 and Purdon's Supplement 1990), and Article IX, Section 5, of the Constitution of the Commonwealth of Pennsylvania, has determined to enter into the IMA between the municipality, the county, the Waste Authority and other municipalities within the Western District, together with such changes consistent with this article, if any, as may be approved by the officials of the parties executing the same, such execution to be conclusive evidence of such approval.

 Terms of IMA.
 In the IMA: